Chart Color Schemes

 Ascot has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 37 projects likely influencing the area.
-Notable ones are Oriel Park Masterplan by Mirvac, The Windermere, Platinum at Hamilton (previously Icon), and Northshore Hamilton Street Renewal.
-Below is a list of most relevant projects.
+AreaSearch has identified 37 projects likely to affect the area.
+Notable ones include Oriel Park Masterplan by Mirvac, The Windermere, Platinum at Hamilton (formerly Icon), and Northshore Hamilton Street Renewal.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.